Constraining the dark energy models using Baryon Acoustic Oscillations: An approach independent of $H_0 \cdot r_d$: Results

 \subsection{Posterior Distributions}

-Fig \ref{fig:bwwa_BAO} and \ref{fig:bwwa_SN} show the final values obtained by running MCMC on the selected priors for the two different datasets, with the numerical values in the tables II-VI.
+Figures \ref{fig:bwwa_BAO1},\ref{fig:bwwa_BAO2},\ref{fig:bwwa_BAO3},\ref{fig:bwwa_BAO4},\ref{fig:bwwa_BAO5} and in the Appendix show the final values obtained by running MCMC on the selected priors for the two different datasets, with the numerical values in the tables II-VI.
 Since we integrate $H_0$ and $r_d$, the only physically measured parameter which remains is $\Omega_m$.
-We see that in all the cases $\Omega_m$ is rather well constrained, even from the BAO only datasets, with the smallest error on $\Omega_m$ coming from the fit of pEDE.
-When we consider the other parameters, we see that some of the models, like wwaCDM, display signs of non-convergence, or of multiple possible values, having multiple peaks, instead of one.
-Furthermore, we see that the different datasets give different estimations for the DE parameters, most visible for $wCDM$ where $BAO_{D_A/r_d}$ yields $w>-1$ while $BAO{_\theta}$ -- $w<-1$.
+We see that in all the cases $\Omega_m$ is rather well constrained, even from the BAO-only datasets.
+The $BAO_\theta$ as expected gives larger errors which the inclusion of supernova data improves.
+The closest to the Planck measurement of $\Omega_m=0.315 \pm 0.007$ \cite{Aghanim:2018eyx} is the Log model for $BAO_\theta$ and the LCDM model for $BAO$, and $\Lambda$CDM/OkCDM for $BAO +SN$ and $BAO_{\theta} +SN$ with the Log model being very close for the latter.

+When we consider the other parameters, we see that the BAO only datasets are not able to limit them properly.
+While the $BAO_\theta$ dataset values contain $w_0=-1$ within 1 $\sigma$, the values for $BAO$ infer $w_0>-1$.
+Adding the SN datasets improves the constraints significantly.
+With respect to the parameter $w_a$ the inferred values have very big errors.
+When it comes to $\Omega_K$, $BAO_{\theta}$ gives values closer to a flat universe, while $BAO$ points to $\Omega_K<0$ (a closed universe).

+The two emergent dark energy models perform well in all the cases. pEDE has an error similar to $\Lambda$CDM, but at higher $\Omega_m$. gEDE also prefers higher values for $\Omega_m$.

+As mentioned in the Theory part, $\Delta=0$ recovers $\Lambda$CDM, while $\Delta=-1$ recovers pEDE.
+We see from Fig. 4, that $\Lambda$CDM is preferred only by $BAO$, while the other datasets prefer pEDE (i.e. $\Delta$ closer to $-1$) but with large error.
+On the other hand, $z_t$ is consistent with the known results for $z_t\sim 0.2$.
+Note that in the tables and in the Appendix, we denote $\Delta \to w_0$ and $z_t \to w_a$ for notation consistency with the other models.

+The conclusion from our results is that the BAO-alone datasets are useful mostly for constraining $\Omega_m$ and to lesser extent $w_0$, while they are much less sensitive to the other parameters - $w_a$ or $\Omega_k$.
+The BAO + SN datasets seem to give much better constraints on the DE parameters.
+Also, one can see that the $BAO_\theta$ dataset includes the $\Omega_k$ value of a flat universe, while the $BAO$ dataset seems to exclude it at 68\% CL.

-The fit when we add the Pantheon dataset constrains significantly more $\Omega_m$, decreasing its error, with the $\Lambda$CDM value consistent between $BAO_{D_A/r_d}$ and $BAO{_\theta}$.
-Here the smallest error box is from $\Lambda$CDM and pEDE, the largest by far -- from $\Omega_K\Lambda$CDM.
-From the posterior distribution of the other parameters, we see that the DE models parameters are also better constrained.
-Again, we see that the Gaussian of some DE models has multiple peaks, speaking of some degeneracy.
-The results do not seem to change with increasing the number of live points, and seem to be a property of the models themselves or of the selected datasets.
+From the the Gaussians we see that some DE models have multiple peaks, speaking of some degeneracy.
+The results do not seem to change with increasing the number of live points, hinting that this is a property of the models themselves or of the selected datasets.